 Modules in the cpan/directory of the source tree are maintained outside of the Perl core.
-See that module's listing on documentation or its listing on http://search.cpan.org/ for more information on reporting bugs and submitting patches.
+When the author updates the module, the updates are simply copied into the core.
+See that module's documentation or its listing on http://search.cpan.org/ for more information on reporting bugs and submitting patches.